 If treated early, there are usually no long-term effects.
 However, delayed treatment can lead to permanent damage to the heart, brain, and other organs.

-Pubic lice are also called crabs.
-These tiny insects live on your pubic hair — the hair below the belly button, around the genitals.
-Pubic lice rarely live on the scalp, but they can live in other hairy parts of the body, including Armpits, Beard and mustache, Chest, Eyebrows and eyelashes etc.
+Pubic lice, also known as crabs, are tiny insects that live in pubic hair — the hair below the belly button and around the genitals.
+Pubic lice rarely infest the scalp but can be found in other hairy areas of the body, including the armpits, beard and mustache, chest, eyebrows, and eyelashes.

-You get genital crabs by coming into close physical contact with a person who has them.
-The lice jump from the pubic hair of one person to another.
-Usually, people catch crabs by having sex with a person who has them.
-Even if there’s no penetration or intercourse, the close physical contact means you can catch or spread crabs.
+You get pubic lice through close physical contact with someone who has them.
+The lice move from the pubic hair of one person to another.
+Most commonly, people catch crabs through sexual contact.
+However, even without penetration or intercourse, close physical contact can still lead to transmission.

-Pubic lice or crabs are parasites and are easily killed by using targeted medications in the form of shampoos and creams.
+Pubic lice are parasites and can be effectively treated with targeted medications, usually in the form of shampoos and creams.

 Yes, while they prefer pubic hair, they can infest other coarse body hair like armpit, chest, or facial hair.
 However, they rarely infest the scalp hair.